-What’s the secret for the best shape for a commercial bar?
+What’s the best bar shape for a commercial bar?

-In bar design, learn what is the best shape for a bar and why the island bar helps owners maximize profits.
+In bar design, learn what is the best bar shape for a commercial bar and why the island bar helps owners maximize profits.

 In this post I’ll discuss how to build a better bar and by using real-life examples, demonstrate what is the best shape for a commercial bar.

-BAR DESIGN – WHAT IS THE BEST SHAPE FOR A COMMERCIAL BAR?
+WHAT IS THE BEST BAR SHAPE FOR A COMMERCIAL BAR?

-To demonstrate my point, consider the following examples.
-A client was originally considering the L-shaped bar shown here.
+In your quest for the best bar shape for your establishment, consider the examples of some of our clients.
+A client was originally considering the L-shaped bar, similar to the one shown in the above photo.
 Their goal was to have a bar that could have a large presence for patrons entering the hotel’s lobby.
-Next, consider the island bar shown here.
+Next, consider the island bar shown at right.
 If you’re unable to see the difference in the merits of each, let me elaborate:

 - The island bar enables a circular traffic pattern for customer interaction; the L-shaped bar doesn’t.